jose-gil/ReaderCodeHelper/README.md

 ## Installation

 'ReaderCodeHelper' is now available through the dependency manager [CocoaPods](http://cocoapods.org).
-You do have to use cocoapods version 0.36.
-At this moment this can be installed as a pre release by executing:
+You do have to use cocoapods version.
+At this moment this can be installed executing:

 ```
-[sudo] gem install cocoapods --pre
+[sudo] gem install cocoapods
 ```

 If you have installed cocoapods version 0.36 or later, then you can just add 'ReaderCodeHelper'  to your workspace by adding the folowing line to your Podfile: